 We can see that decaffeination techniques are not the only relevant ingredient for a good Decaf.
-The quality of the product you put in the liquid baths also play an important role.
+The quality of the product you put in the liquid baths also plays an important role.
 Bad quality green beans from old crops are almost a standard in decaffeination.
-Starting with a low-quality coffee is questionable, as the process is not enhancing any flavours for you final cup of coffee.
+Starting with a low-quality coffee is questionable, as the process is not enhancing any flavours for your final cup of coffee.

-In July, The Coffee Quest successfully sent a shipment of Type 1 Colombia from Huila to our partner in Germany for decaffeination.
+In 2020, The Coffee Quest successfully sent a shipment to our partner in Germany for decaffeination, so we are continuing this in the following years as well.
 After checking the different styles of decaffeinating the choice fell on CO2 decaffeination.
-The flavour profile loses some intensity, but it keeps all of the original flavours (scoring only a point less on the SCA scale).
+The flavour profile loses some intensity, but it keeps all of the original flavours (scoring only a pointless on the SCA scale).

 Discover other stories from our lab...